 The Gibson SG Special was Townshend’s favorite guitar, and the 50th anniversary of this legendary model has a tribute to the legendary rock star’s SG Special.
 With a P-90 pickup, this model is packed with punch and thumping lows.
 The guitar is also built with a wraparound bridge and compensated lightning bar saddle ridge.
 The tone of the guitar is also quite distinct, with an abundance of rich and resonant highs.

-Many of the most influential rock guitar riffs have been written by Jimmy Page, the late guitarist from Chicago.
+Jimmy Page, the late guitarist from Chicago, has written many of the most influential rock guitar riffs.
 Page’s Les Paul played an integral role in the blues standard “Whole Lotta Love” and has been named by the Rock and Roll Hall of Fame as one of the songs that “shaped rock and roll.”
 Jimmy Page’s later guitar work on albums like Burglar and Texas Cannonball is also a highwater mark for one of the true kings of the blues.

 Some of the most legendary guitars of all time have been manufactured by Gibson.
 From the earliest Les Paul Goldtops of 1956 to the latest custom-made Les Pauls, many of the biggest names in the world of rock have owned a Gibson.
 Guitarists such as Jan Akkerman have benefited from the Gibson Les Paul’s versatility.
 Among his guitars are the Les Paul Custom, the ES-175D, and the ES-355 in Ebony.

 For example, Foo Fighters guitarist Dave Grohl played a black standard Explorer, while the band’s white Explorer was the original.
 Both guitars can be seen in videos of the band.
 However, there are some notable differences between the two instruments.
 Some of the most notable changes from the original models are in the pickups.
 The Explorer is a famous example of this.
 Its design was influenced by the guitars used by the late great Eric Clapton.